policeman0077/VRC-PRO-Adapter/README.md

 Support both 32U4 and SAM D21 boards.

 Before compile and flash the program to your Arduino boards.
-Please install the hid library in the library.
+Please install the hid library in the folder.

 ![Adapter](images/adapter.jpeg)